-Armed with new knowledge about how microbes persist even in the Earth’s harshest environments, DiRuggiero and McKay discuss the next missions to search for life in our solar system in The Kavli Foundation roundtable discussion Microbiome and Astrobiology: How to Search for Life on Other Worlds.
+Armed with new knowledge about how microbes persist even in the Earth’s harshest environments, Jocelyne DiRuggiero and Chris McKay discuss how that is influencing the next missions to search for life in our solar system.

 - JOCELYNE DIRUGGIERO, PhD is Associate Research Professor in the Department of Biology at Johns Hopkins University in Baltimore and a member of the University’s Institute for Planets and Life.
 She studies how microorganisms adapt to extreme environments and what that can teach us about searching for life on other planets.